Creating the Publicity Photo for the Musical Oklahoma

 Nikon D5, Sigma 35mm ƒ/1.4 DG Art, ISO 360, ƒ/1.4, 1/100

-Comedian Larry, the Cable guy, is attributed with the American phrase Get-R-Done.
-I will let Larry explain its origin and what it means.
+Comedian Larry, the Cable Guy, is credited with coining the American phrase Get-R-Done.
+I will let Larry explain its origin and meaning.

 The highest levels of performance come to people who are centered, intuitive, creative, and reflective – people who know to see a problem as an opportunity.